-The SWCAP apportions the costs of providing central administrative services to all state agencies that benefit from the services in accordance with federal cost reimbursement policies.
+The SWCAP apportions the costs of providing centralized administrative services to all state agencies that benefit from the services in accordance with federal cost reimbursement policies.
 The apportioned amounts are allocated to each agency on the basis of workload factors (i.e. budget hours, audit hours, accounting transactions, number of FTE positions, etc.) related to the particular service provided.
-While all agencies that utilize the services of the central services agencies are included in the cost allocation plan, only agencies funded by non-General Fund sources have the SWCAP assessment included in their biennial budget.
+Adjustments are made in arrears and are also based on workload factor related to the service provided and allocated to all agencies.
+While all agencies that utilize the services of the central services agencies are included in the cost allocation plan, only agencies funded, in whole or in part, by non-General Fund sources have the SWCAP assessment included in their biennial budget.
+The SWCAP is allocated based on the percent share of non-General Fund sources within the budget account.

-Agency users may move amounts between budget accounts if appropriate1 and must enter the percentage of chargeable funds in the Distribute Cost Allocations screen in NEBS.
+Agency users may move amounts between budget accounts if appropriate and must enter the percentage of chargeable funds in the Distribute Cost Allocations screen in NEBS.
 The adjustment column is available to move a cost allocation from one budget account to another, but the total of the adjustment column must net to zero.
 The "% Chargeable Funds" column on the SWCAP schedule indicates how much of the budget can be charged for central administrative costs.
 For instance, a budget account funded entirely by the General Fund will have 0% chargeable funds and a budget account funded 25% General Fund, 50% fees, and 25% federal funds will have 75% chargeable funds.